 Supervisord will manage every subprocess it creates as long as the subprocess is alive.
 That’s why supervisord is referred to as a parental process for its “offspring” of subprocesses.

 Fluentd is a trendy open-source data collector that you can set up on your Kubernetes nodes.
 You’ll quickly transform and filter the log data and follow up on container log files upon setting it up.
-By doing so, you’ll be able to deliver them to the Elasticsearch cluster for indexing and storing the data.
+By doing so, you can deliver them to the Elasticsearch cluster for indexing and storing the data.

-Additionally, the automatic pod instances launching mechanism provides you with a piece of mind since now you can rest assured your instances will run as intended and across all nodes within the cluster.
+Additionally, the automatic pod instances launching mechanism provides peace of mind since now you can rest assured your instances will run as intended and across all nodes within the cluster.
 In essence, the more automation you have, the better.
 You’ll also experience fewer errors even though your deployments are much faster.
-OpenShift enables automation inside and outside your Kubernetes clusters; here’s a full comparison between OpenShift vs Kubernetes.
+OpenShift enables automation inside and outside your Kubernetes clusters; here’s a complete comparison between OpenShift vs Kubernetes.

-Kubernetes deployment can bypass nodes that went down or even replace a pod that failed thanks to ongoing health and performance monitoring of nodes and pods.
-By doing so, the deployment controller can easily replace pods with the ultimate goal of ensuring seamless work for all vital applications.
+Kubernetes deployment can bypass nodes that went down or even replace a failed pod thanks to ongoing health and performance monitoring of nodes and pods.
+By doing so, the deployment controller can easily replace pods to ensure seamless work for all vital applications.

-Kubernetes architecture diagram is not an easy system to understand at first, but when you do, your life and time at work will become so much easier.
+The Kubernetes architecture diagram is not easy to understand initially, but your life and time at work will become much more manageable when you do.

-What we’ve learned so far is that Kubernetes proved to be an excellent solution for scaling, supporting diverse and decoupled stateful and stateless workloads, and providing automated rollbacks and rollouts.
+We’ve learned that Kubernetes proved to be an excellent solution for scaling, supporting diverse and decoupled stateful and stateless workloads, and providing automated rollbacks and rollouts.
 Still, it’s also a fantastic platform that allows you to orchestrate your applications (container-based).

-Today we went together through a lot of information.
-I hope that now, you have a much better understanding of Kubernetes and what it is and how it works.
-If there’s anything you may want to know that we haven’t discussed yet, contact us, and a professional from our team will help you with any questions you have.
+Today, we went through a lot of information together.
+I hope that you now have a much better understanding of Kubernetes, what it is, and how it works.
+If you want to know anything we haven’t discussed yet, contact us, and a professional from our team will help you with any questions.

 A Kubernetes cluster is a defined set of nodes.
 The nodes within Kubernetes architecture diagram serve the purpose of running containerized applications.
 Compared to virtual machines, clusters within Kubernetes cluster architecture are more flexible and lightweight, providing easy management, movement, and development of applications.

-Kubernetes constructs are essential as they are responsible for breathing life into your containerized application.
+Kubernetes constructs are essential as they breathe life into your containerized application.
 When it comes to construct, a great Kubernetes architecture example is deployment, as this construct is in control of pod destruction and creation.

 Kubernetes control plane is the brain of the Kubernetes architecture diagram.
 The control plane makes all the decisions and communicates with the data plane (the body) through kubelet.